neurauth/neurauth.js/README.md

 }
 ```
 But you can customise with new data and change the entity name, do as you wish!
-This options are availabe in the authentication section of you app page.
+This options are availabe in the authentication section of your app page.

 ### Login